shahanakattil/ai-in-a-day/05-metrics-advisor/05-metrics-advisor.md

     - Value **Out of boundary** is anomaly
     - Do not  report anomaly until **10%** of latest **1** points are detected as anomalies.

+    > **Note:-** It can take 30 minutes to completed on recent historical data, so please wait or continue with next lab and come back later and continue this lab.

     ![Metric-level configuration](./media/metric-level-configuration-smart1.png)

 >Note